-The inventor of the Pack-n-Play on the gifts of creativity and prayer
+The Inventor of the Pack-n-Play on the Gifts of Creativity and PrayerVideo / External content not produced by TOW Project

 The inventor of the Pack-n-Play, Nate Saint, rose in his family's business from janitor to executive leadership.
 Saint is named after his uncle who served as a missionary and was martyred alongside Jim Elliot by the Auca Indians in South America in 1956.
 In this interview, Saint talks about how his faith informs creativity, relationships and problem solving at work.